-There’s no better feeling than using up everything you buy and baked frittatas are the perfect vehicle for odds and ends that get left behind in your fridge — even the ones that are about to go bad.
+We are a fan of kitchen efficiencies around here and doing our best to not let food go to waste.
+It’s a process, and we’re not perfect.
+But there’s no better feeling than using up everything you buy in any given week, right?
+Baked frittatas are the perfect vehicle for odds and ends that get left behind in your fridge, even the ones that are about to go bad.

 This recipe has A LOT of room for customization, so let’s get into it.

-- potatoes of any kind: Yukon gold, fingerling, sweet potato, russet etc
+- Cooked potatoes of any kind: Yukon gold, fingerling, sweet potato, russet, etc

 - Brussels sprouts